RobertParesi/MonarchMoneyTrendReport/FAQ.md

 ![Settings](/images/MM_Chrome1.png)

 ## Fixed vs Non Fixed expenses
-> Extension added field found when selecting Settimngs / Categories in Monarch Money:
+> Extension added field found when selecting Settings / Categories in Monarch Money:

 You can further define expenses **on the Group level** by either "Fixed" or "Non Fixed" expenses when looking at Trends report and Tags report.
 Select Settings / Categories and check the box as appropriate.
-If there are no Account Groups that have been checked, the reports will not breakdown the expenses.
+If there are no Account Groups that have been checked, these reports will not breakdown the expenses.

 ![Settings](/images/MM_FixedNoFixed.png)